How Federal Reserve interest rates affect bank interest rates

 What should spenders do?

-We are currently in a rising interest rate environment, we know this because the Fed has consistently said it will raise rates until inflation is held in check.
-This means that it makes sense to go with banks with the highest yield but avoid locking in rates for any significant period of time.
+We are currently in a steady interest rate environment with talks of rate cutes on the horizon, we know this because the Fed has consistently said it will raise rates until inflation is held in check and that’s looking close.

 2022-2023